-The Olympus E-400 and the Pentax K-3 II are two digital cameras that were officially introduced, respectively, in September 2006 and April 2015.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a Four Thirds (E-400) and an APS-C sensor.
-The Olympus has a resolution of 10 megapixel, whereas the Pentax provides 24.1 MP.
+The Olympus E-400 and the Pentax K-3 II are two digital cameras that were revealed to the public, respectively, in September 2006 and April 2015.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a Four Thirds (E-400) and an APS-C (K-3 II) sensor.
+The Olympus has a resolution of 10 megapixels, whereas the Pentax provides 24.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-3 II is notably larger (11 percent) than the Olympus E-400.
 Moreover, the K-3 II is substantially heavier (84 percent) than the E-400.
 It is noteworthy in this context that the K-3 II is splash and dust-proof, while the E-400 does not feature any corresponding weather-sealing.